Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Conflict and forest loss in Colombia

-In late 2012, negotiations that later would be known as ``Colombian peace process'' started between the then president of Colombia and the strongest group of rebels, the FARC, and lasted until 2016.
-Controversies in the country culminated in the rejection of the agreement in a national referendum.
-Despite this failure, peace was declared by both parties upon a revised agreement in October 2016, and became effective in the subsequent year. \footnote{The agreement was signed only by the FARC, while other guerilla groups remain active.} While severe incidences continued to occur in the year leading up to the final agreement, the negotiations marked a steadily decreasing number of conflicts, see Figure~\ref{fig:peace} (left).
-Since this decrease of conflicts is the consequence of governmental intervention, rather than a natural resolution of local tensions, the peace process provides an opportunity to verify the intervention effects estimated in Section~\ref{sec:conflict_results}.
+In late 2012, negotiations that later would be known as the `Colombian peace process' started between the then president of Colombia and the strongest group of rebels, the FARC, lasting until 2016.
+Peace was declared by both parties upon a revised agreement in October 2016, and became effective in 2017. \footnote{The agreement was signed only by the FARC, while other guerilla groups remain active.} The negotiations marked a steadily decreasing number of conflicts (Figure~\ref{fig:peace}, left).
+Since this decrease is the result of governmental intervention, rather than a natural resolution of local tensions, the peace process provides an opportunity to verify the intervention effects estimated in Section~\ref{sec:conflict_results}.
 As can be seen in Figure~\ref{fig:peace} (right), Colombia experienced a steep increase in the total forest loss in the final phase of the peace negotiations.
 Although there may be several other factors which have contributed to this development, we observe that these results align with our previous finding of an overall negative causal effect of conflict on forest loss ($\hat T < 0$).